 This guide is around the specifics of buying from Tesla, please see our guide to buying a used Tesla for more general advice on used cars.

 Tesla don't just sell cars without checking they are roadworthy; this would be illegal in most countries.
-Tesla run what they call a 70-point mechanical and cosmetic inspection and list the following
+Tesla perform a multipoint mechanical and cosmetic inspection and list the following:

 Tesla changed their used car warranty in Oct 2020 from the previously very generous 4 years/50k miles up to an overall maximum of 8 years/100k miles to a simple 1 yealr/10k mile extension over any existing warranty the car may still have from the factor.
 As an example, of the car still has 6 months of the new car warranty left, buying it as a used car from Tesla will extend it to 18 months.
 The same goes for mileage, if the car has 8k miles left, it will extend to 18k miles.
 The warranty will be the first of those two metrics to be reached.
 The 8 year battery and motor warranty remain unchanged.